jennahamlin/tinselR/manuscript/paper.md

 # Acceptable Inputs

 Any program that generates a phylogenetic tree in the Newick format can be used.
-For example, *RAxML* [@stamatakis2014raxml]outputs in Newick format and thus are acceptable inputs of a phylogenetic tree.
+For example, *RAxML* [@stamatakis2014raxml] outputs in Newick format and thus are acceptable inputs of a phylogenetic tree.
 Currently, our application only supports a genetic distance matrix of SNP  differences.
 Your distance matrix can be in either csv, tsv, or txt formats.
 The metadata file should be in one of these formats as well (csv, tsv, or txt).
 However, the metadata file requires specific column headers (Tip.labels, and Display.labels), but the third column, if you choose to include it can be titled whatever is informative for you.

+# About Pre-loaded Example Data

+When the application is launched, the user can test out the application by using one of the pre-loaded datasets located in the 'Example Data' tab (Figure 1).
+We provide three datasets (i.e. Newick formatted tree, genetic distance matrix, and metadata file) already combined with the number of isolates ranging from 14 - 19.
+These data are either *Eschericia coli* (NCBI Bioproject: PRJNA218110) or *Salmonella enterica* (NCBI Bioproject:
+PRJNA230403).
+After clicking on the 'Example Data' tab, the user selects from one drop down menu for one of the combined datasets (e.g. example data 1, example data 2, and example data 3 (Figure 2).
+Using example data set 1, we demonstrate the capabilities of tinselR (Figure 3).

 # Figures